solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     ![This image shows Azure resource scopes.]

-## Create your Landing zone
+## Create your landing zone

-An [Azure Landing zone] is the target environment defined as the final resting place of a cloud migration project.
+An [Azure landing zone] is the target environment defined as the final resting place of a cloud migration project.
 In most projects, the landing zone should be scripted via ARM templates for its initial setup.
-Finally, it should be customized with PowerShell or the Azure portal to fit the workloads needs.
+Finally, it should be customized with PowerShell or the Azure Portal to fit the workload's needs.

+To help organizations quickly move to Azure, Microsoft provides the Azure landing zone accelerator, which generates a landing zone ARM template according to an organization's core needs, governance requirements, and automation setup.
+The landing zone accelerator is available in the Azure Portal.

+![This image demonstrates the Azure landing zone accelerator in the Azure Portal, and how organizations can optimize Azure for their needs and innovate.]

-## Automating and managing with Azure services
+## Automating and managing Azure services

 When it comes to managing Azure resources, you have many potential options.
 [Azure Resource Manager] is the deployment and management